kalviumcommunity/S61-1225-Nexa-Flutter-And-Firebase-Market-Bridge/README.md

-A Flutter–Firebase powered platform that provides farmers with transparent pricing and real-time market demand insights.
-Designed to bridge the information gap and help farmers make smarter, data-driven decisions.
+A simple digital platform designed to give farmers real-time market prices and demand trends.
+The goal is to ensure transparency, reduce information gaps, and empower farmers to make better selling decisions.